cloudify-cosmo/tattle/README.md

 `type` - the type of the filter.
 * currently, only `name_filter` and `issue_filter` types are available.

-`precedence` - The relative order of the filter. filters will be applied by their precedence, in ascending order.
+`precedence` - The relative order of the filter.
+Filters will be applied by their precedence, in ascending order.
 * Tip: assign lower precedence to 'heavier' filters.
 As a rule of thumb, assign name filters to a higher precedence than issue filters.

 name filters contain one additional field:

-`regular_expressions` - a list of python styled regular expressions ('regexes'). if the list contains more than one item, the output will be a union of all the regexes. i.e, if the list is `[feature, release]`, the branches whose name includes 'feature' or 'build' (or both) won't be filtered by that name filter.
+`regular_expressions` - a list of python styled regular expressions ('regexes').
+If the list contains more than one item, the output will be a union of all the regexes. i.e, if the list is `[feature, release]`, the branches whose name includes 'feature' or 'build' (or both) won't be filtered by that name filter.
 * if you never heard of regular expressions, don't worry about it.
 Filtering in the manner of the above example doesn't require even knowing what regexes are.
 Just think of the `regular_expressions` field as a list of words that you want in a branch name.

 Issue filters are a bit more complex, but I'm sure that if you got until here you'll be just fine.
 Let's start will the simple stuff: